-MATHEMATICS, SCIENCE AND ENGINEERING FUNDAMENTALS: A solid foundation in mathematics, physics and engineering to support the theoretical and experimental aspects of the technical courses in the curriculum.

-SCIENTIFIC AND ENGINEERING PRINCIPLES: Principles necessary to understand the elements of combat systems;

-- a) Acoustic and electromagnetic propagation, physics of solid state, electro optic, and quantum devices, principles of radar and sonar systems, signal analysis, decision and theory. - b) Communication systems, fiber optics, open architectures and their implications on integration of computing resources in advanced systems, and automatic control systems. - c) Fluid dynamics of subsonic and supersonic weapons, and their effects, counter measures and deception warheads techniques. - d) Combat systems simulation and testing including sufficient probability and statistics theory to appreciate the limits of simulation.

-COMBAT SYSTEMS ENGINEERING: An understanding of the principles of design, development, improvement and logistics engineering; and, the importance of technical and economic tradeoffs.

-MATERIALS SCIENCE: A familiarity of the concepts of materials science sufficient for an understanding of the mechanical, electrical, and thermal properties of materials.

-JOINT AND MARITIME STRATEGIC PLANNING: Development and execution of military strategy and the effects of technical developments on warfare; formulation of U.S. policy, roles of military forces, joint planning and current issues in defense reorganization.

-GRADUATE CONCENTRATION: A concentration of several graduate level courses in a technical field within the general area of combat systems.
-The knowledge required for an approved concentration is;
+- 1. MATHEMATICS, SCIENCE, AND ENGINEERING FUNDAMENTALS: A solid foundation in mathematics, physics, and engineering underpinning combat-systems technology to support the theoretical and experimental aspects of the technical courses in the curriculum. - 2.
+SCIENTIFIC AND ENGINEERING PRINCIPLES necessary to understand the elements of combat systems: - a.
+Acoustic and electromagnetic propagation; physics of solid-state, electro-optic, and quantum devices; principles of radar and sonar systems; and signal analysis and decision theory. - Communication systems, fiber optics, open architectures and their implications on integration of computing resources in advanced combat systems, and automatic control systems. - c.
+Fluid dynamics of subsonic and supersonic weapons, warheads and their effects (nuclear and conventional), counter measures and deception techniques. - d.
+Combat systems simulation and testing including sufficient probability and statistics theory to appreciate the limits of simulation. - 3.
+COMBAT SYSTEMS ENGINEERING: An understanding of the principles of design, development, improvement, and logistics engineering; and the importance of technical and economic tradeoffs in combat systems. - 4.
+MATERIALS SCIENCE: A familiarity of the concepts of materials science sufficient for an understanding of the mechanical, electrical, and thermal properties of materials important in present and future combat systems. - 5.
+JOINT AND MARITIME STRATEGIC PLANNING: American and world military history and joint and maritime planning including the origins and evolution of national and allied strategy; current American and allied military strategies which address the entire spectrum of conflict; the U.S. maritime component of national military strategy; the organizational structure of the U.S. defense establishment; the role of the commanders of unified and specified commands in strategic planning, the process of strategic planning; joint and service doctrine, and the roles and missions of each in meeting national strategy. - 6.
+GRADUATE CONCENTRATION: A concentration of several graduate-level courses in a technical field within the general area of combat systems.
+The knowledge required for an approved concentration is: